The Modern Jive Timeline

 Robert Austin founded Ceroc Oxford.

-Cynthia Farleigh founded Ceroc Anglia (now Ceroc Fusion) in Norwich.
+Cynthia Farleigh founded Ceroc Anglia (later Ceroc Fusion) in Norwich.

 These were the first franchises of Ceroc Enterprises Ltd.